I am on sabbatical for the 2019-2020 academic year. My home base will be London, Ontario, but I plan to make various trips.

 My research interests include algebraic topology

 (especially stable homotopy theory and model categories),

 modular representation theory,

 mathematical physics (quantum gravity),

 and algebraic and scientific computation.

 Research groupDan Christensen (faculty)

-I intend to accept several new graduate students in the areas of homotopy theory, topology, representation theory, mathematical physics, etc. If you are interested, please contact me and send an application to our department mentioning my name.
+Graduate students: I am looking for new graduate students for 2020 in the areas of homotopy theory, homotopy type theory and topology, broadly construed.
+If you are interested, please contact me and send an application to our department mentioning my name.
 To be sure your application can be evaluated fully, please have at least three people submit detailed letters of reference, and also include information about the contents of the courses you have taken.

-I encourage eligible people in topology or physics to apply for an NSERC Postdoctoral Fellowship, an NSERC Banting Postdoctoral Fellowship (domestic and international applicants eligible), any other NSERC postdoc, an NSF PDF (e.g. a International Research Fellowship Program postdoc, or a Mathematical Sciences Postdoctoral Research Fellowships or a Distinguished International Postdoctoral Research Fellowship), or similar to be held at Western.
+Postdocs: I encourage eligible people to apply for an NSERC Postdoctoral Fellowship, an NSERC Banting Postdoctoral Fellowship (domestic and international applicants eligible), any other NSERC postdoc, an NSF PDF, or similar to be held at Western.
+The standard NSF postdocs can be held in Canada, and there are other eligible NSF postdocs, e.g. an International Research Fellowship Program postdoc or a Mathematical Sciences Postdoctoral Research Fellowships.